aa-cloudengineer/IaC_CM/Terraform/introduction_Terraform.md

 Let's say we want to provision a virtual machine (VM) on AWS.
 With Terraform, we would write a configuration file that defines the desired state of the VM, including its instance type, storage, networking, and other settings.

-The configuration file might look something like this:
+The configuration file might look something like this: main.tf

               provider "aws" {